ginareeena/DonutCats/README.md

 <h1 align="center"> Welcome to Donut Cats!</h1>
 <p align="center"><img src="./public/assets/banner/banner.png"/></p>

-A game about a cat who loves to eat donuts.
+A game about a cat who loves donuts.

 Game built in Phaser 3, art and assets drawn in Adobe Photoshop.

+# Deployment in progress!

 # Running Locally:

 1. Fork
 2. clone and npm install
-3. npm run start-dev
+3. npm run start

-# Playing the Game:
+# How to Play:

-- Wake your cat up! (hint: click it til it can't "stand" it)
+- To start first wake your cat up (hint: click til it can't "stand" it anymore)
 - Use the cursor keys to move around the screen and collect donuts
 - Purple Donuts increase your score and spawn more donuts
 - Green Donuts Heal Your Damage